↑

 What’s The Big Deal About Protein?

-In addition to being late to the cottage cheese party, I was also late to the protein party.
 It wasn’t until I was struggling with menopause weight that I learned about the importance of protein.
-If you missed this post on my menopause weight loss journey, I update it regularly as I learn what’s working and what’s not.
+If you missed this post about my menopause weight-loss journey, I update it regularly as I learn what’s working and what’s not.
 Here are a few reasons I love protein, and so should you!

 • Protein is satiating, keeping you fuller longer and reducing calorie consumption.